What Colors Clothes Look Best Against a Blue Background

 Should you wear jewelry in a headshot?
 Not unless you're just wearing tiny stud earrings.

-Avoid wearing any form of jewelry in headshots because casting directors find it very distracting
+Avoid wearing any form of jewelry in headshots because casting directors find it very distracting.

 You should also avoid hats, scarves, chains, or other accessories.

-, you can keep them on during the shoot (or do some with and without) – but just
+If you wear glasses, you can keep them on during the shoot (or do some with and without) – but just

-to reduce glare (by lifting the sides up slightly off your ears).
+be sure to tilt the lenses down a bitto reduce glare (by lifting the sides up slightly off your ears).

 Want to keep things simple?
 Stay focused on what matters most with my free Actor Headshot Checklist.